oracle/create-database-app/README.md

 - `node-vue`: A starter template that uses Node.js and [Vue.js](https://vuejs.org/).
 It is built by [vite](https://vitejs.dev/).
 - `node-angular`: A starter template that uses Node.js and [Angular](https://angular.dev/).
 It is built by [Angular CLI](https://github.com/angular/angular-cli).
 (New in `v1.2.0`)
 - `node-react-todo`: A simple task manager template that uses Node.js and [React](https://react.dev/).
 It demonstrates the use of the database for Create, Read, Update and Delete (CRUD) operations.
 It is built by [vite](https://vitejs.dev/).
-- `ords-concert-app`: A full stack Concert Application made with [Remix](https://remix.run/) that showcases the [Oracle REST Data Services](https://www.oracle.com/database/technologies/appdev/rest.html) functionalities.
-Some extra configuration is required, learn more about it in the `ords-concert-app` [Getting Started Guide](/templates/ords-concert-app/README.md#getting-started).
+- `ords-remix-jwt-sample`: A full stack Concert Application made with [Remix](https://remix.run/) that showcases the [Oracle REST Data Services](https://www.oracle.com/database/technologies/appdev/rest.html) functionalities.
+Some extra configuration is required, learn more about it in the `ords-remix-jwt-sample` [Getting Started Guide](/templates/ords-remix-jwt-sample/README.md#getting-started).

 Each of the templates include documentation for you to get started with them, as well as NPM scripts for you to use right after generating the application.